Fake Accounts, Fake Content and Staying One Step Ahead

 “Click this link.”

-Real friendships do not usually begin with pressure or personal questions.
+Real friendships rarely begin with pressure or personal questions.

 Overly Friendly Behaviour